hagabbar/VItamin/README.md

 # VItamin
 :star: Star us on GitHub — it helps!

+Note: This is being repackaged and moved to another repository soon.
+Documentation below is out of date.

 VItamin is a LIGO tool for predicting parameter posteriors given a gravitational wave time series using a form of machine learning known as conditional